 One thing is clear from all these though, that human beings are the most fickle species on earth.

 I watched an interview 21 Savage did and in it, he said that loyalty is, and will always be greater than love.
 That a person can love you wholeheartedly and still stab you in the back.
 It’s why you can love your dog to death but still get another.
-And it’s also why people cheat in relationships.
+Yet the dog wouldn’t accept a new owner.
+It’s also why people cheat in relationships.

 The lesson sat with me but it’s only a week ago that I got to understand what 21 truly meant as a friend shared with me the story that single-handedly explains human beings’ capricious nature.
 Whatever little trust I had in humanity quickly vanished as he told me his story.